AUIArafat/movie-list/README.md

-# Getting Started with Create React App
+# Getting Started with client side setup

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.